Author-Software-Design/Author-Software-Design/README.md

 # My name is Andrew!

 ## How to Reach me
-You can reach me at: Either [here, on LinkedIn.](https://www.linkedin.com/feed/)
+You can reach me here [LinkedIn.](https://www.linkedin.com/feed/)
-And I will be adding projects to my [CodePen](https://codepen.io/Author_Software-Designer) in over the coming Months.
+I'll be posting projects to my [CodePen Page](https://codepen.io/Author_Software-Designer) over the coming months.

 ## About Me